Pharmacy

 CareSource pharmacy and medical policies include drug specific and therapy class policies to be used as a guide when determining health care coverage for our members with benefit plans covering prescription drugs.

 The policies are written for those prescription drugs that are non-preferred, preferred with prior authorization or require step therapy.
 The policy is a tool to be interpreted in conjunction with the member’s specific benefit plan.
-Access pharmacy policies by selecting Policies from the Quick Links for more information.
+Access pharmacy policies by selecting “Policies” from the Quick Links for more information.

 Exceptions

 CareSource has an exception process that allows the prescriber, member, or the member’s representative to request coverage of a drug that is not on the preferred drug list (PDL).
-Reasons for exceptions may include intolerance, allergies, or contraindications to drugs listed on the formulary.
+Reasons for exceptions may include intolerance, allergies, or contraindications to drugs listed on the PDL.

-An exception can be requested via fax or an electronic submission portal such as CoverMyMeds.
+An exception can be requested by the prescriber via fax or an electronic submission portal such as CoverMyMeds or SureScripts.
 Phone submissions may also be accepted if the member is suffering from a serious condition that requires urgent treatment.
-Members may also submit a formulary exception via phone, fax, or an online form – Member Exception Request for Non-Formulary Medication.
+Members or the member’s representative may submit a formulary exception via an online form – Member Exception Request for Non-Formulary Medication or by contacting CareSource Member Services by phone.

 Generic Substitution

 A pharmacy will provide a generic drug if available in place of a brand name drug.
 This is called generic substitution.
 Members and providers can expect the generic to produce the same effect and have the same safety profile as the brand name drug.
-If a brand name product is requested when a generic equivalent is available, you will need to request a prior authorization and explain why the member cannot use the generic substitution.

 Quantity Limits